openPMD/openPMD-standard/STANDARD.md

   - `offset/` + components such as `x`, `y`, `z`
     - type: each component in *(float)* or *(int)* or *(uint)*
-    - description: begin of particle positions where the particle patch begins (including `particleOffset`s as described above);
-                   defines the (inclusive) lower bound with positions that are associated with the patch;
+    - description: absolute positions where the particle patch begins: defines the (inclusive) lower bound with positions that are associated with the patch;
                    the same requirements as for regular record components apply

   - `extend/` + components such as `x`, `y`, `z`
     - type: each component in *(float)* or *(int)* or *(uint)*
-    - description: extend of the particle patch; the extend can be larger then required but the exact upper bound of position `offset` + `extend` is excluded from the patch;
+    - description: extend of the particle patch; the extend can be larger than required but the exact upper bound of position `offset` + `extend` is excluded from the patch;
                    the same requirements as for regular record components apply